Finding a Top Financial Advisor Firm in Bloomington, Minnesota

 The firm provides two broad categories of services.
 The first is portfolio management, either by the firm’s advisors or by independent money managers the firm selects.
 The second is financial planning, which could include estate planning, retirement preparation and tax planning.

-Certain on-staff advisors at this firm can earn commissions from insurance sales, making it a fee-based firm.
+Certain on-staff advisors at this firm can earn commissions from insurance sales, with this potential conflict of interest making it a fee-based firm.
 Legacy Financial still abides by fiduciary duty, though, legally binding it to act in clients' best interests no matter what.

 Legacy Financial Advisors Corporation Background

 Legacy Financial Advisors was founded in 1996.
 Its current president and co-owner, Tom Menzel, has been involved since the firm’s founding, and he assumed ownership of the firm in 1997.
-Menzel and vice president Laura Biermann each hold the certified financial planner (CFP) designation.
-Biermann is also the other co-owner of the firm.
+Menzel and vice president and co-owner Laura Biermann each hold the certified financial planner (CFP) designation.

 Legacy Financial Advisors Corporation Investment Philosophy